eeev/cyberchat2077/README.md

 # cyberchat2077

 *Cyberchat allows you to chat with in-game story-relevant NPCs in the game Cyberpunk2077.
-It uses OpenAI's ChatGPT advanced language model to generate responses.*
+It uses OpenAI's advanced language models to generate responses.*

 ![Screenshot](CyberChat.PNG)